-So the SOFA makes it quite plain that there is no authority in the SOFA itself for the US authorities to claim jurisdiction over British nationals who are nothing to do with the military forces of the United States.
+The SOFA makes it plain that there is no authority in the SOFA itself for the US authorities to claim jurisdiction over British nationals who are nothing to do with the military forces of the United States.

 So where do we go for any legitimisation of that sign at Welford?
-Is legitimisation to be found in those confidential additional arrangements that the Minister of State refers to in his written answers?
-It shouldn't surprise us that the US aims to have such jurisdiction.
-We have stories in the press about the extra-territorial reach of US law, well beyond its own territory and into that of other countries.
+Is legitimisation to be found in those confidential additional arrangements that the Minister of States refers to in his written answers?
+It shouldn't surprise us that the US claims to have such jurisdiction.
+We have all read stories in the press about the extra-territorial reach of US law, well beyond its own territory and into that of other countries.
 But is it lawful?
 I think we should know.

-And lastly, another reason why this really matters is because of International Law on State Responsibility.
-Here is Article 16 of the International Law Commission's Articles on State Responsibility.
-These are the articles that say when a state is responsible and liable.
-Article 16 is all about aid or assistance in the commission of an international wrongful act.
+And lastly, another reason why this really matters is because of the international law of State Responsibility.
+Here is Article 16 of the International Law Commission's Articles on State Responsibility: